danieladarve/iframe-me-chrome-extension/README.md

 ## Development
 - Main logic is in `js/worker.js` and `js/worker/`.
-- Header modification rules are in the `rules/` directory.
 - The side panel UI is defined in `sidepanel.html`.

 ## Privacy